How To Increase Lactate Threshold With Our Top Training Methods

 Therefore, your muscles have to keep up with the need for energy, particularly in an oxygen-deprived environment, by ramping up glycolysis.

-The confusing part is that if lactate doesn’t actually cause the burning sensation, why is the lactate threshold associated with this discomfort?
+The confusing part is that if lactate production doesn’t actually cause the burning sensation, why is the lactate threshold associated with this discomfort?

 The simple answer is that the hydrogen ions that do cause fatigue and discomfort are produced at the same rate as the lactate.
 Blood lactate levels are essentially a measurable biomarker of how much acid is accumulating in the muscles.